SHOPLIFTING ATTORNEY IN FORT LAUDERDALE

 Concealing merchandise, even if it never makes it out of the store, still shows evidence of intent to commit a crime and can be enough to secure a shoplifting conviction.
 A person may also face shoplifting charges if they attempt to avoid paying the full purchase price for an item, either by manipulating the merchandise, putting goods into different packaging, or altering price tags.

 Like all theft crimes, shoplifting is punishable by fines, incarceration, and/or probation.
-If you are facing criminal charges for shoplifting in Florida, the time is now to speak with an attorney at Hager & Schwartz, P.A.
+If you are facing charges for shoplifting in Broward County, the time is now to speak with an Fort Lauderdale shoplifting attorney at Hager & Schwartz, P.A.
 We may be able to have your charges reduced or dropped, potentially helping you to avoid maximum penalty.